datacarpentry/OpenRefine-ecology-lesson/_episodes/04-scripts.md

 ## Scripts

 * OpenRefine saves every change, every edit you make to the dataset in a file you can save on your machine.
 * If you had 20 files to clean, and they all had the same type of errors, and all files had the same columns, you could save the script, open a new file to clean, paste in the script and run it.
-Voila, clean data.
+This gives you a quick way to clean all of your related data.

 >  1. In the `Undo / Redo` section, click `Extract`, save the bits desired using the check boxes.